We crave emotional relationships.

 My family traditions remain.
-These days, I donate to micro-loan program Kiva, an LGBTQ advocate, purchase green energy for my home and office, am Green America Certified Gold, buy organic whenever possible, and maintain a paperless business.
+These days, I donate to micro-loan program Kiva, an LGBTQ advocate, purchase green energy for my home and office, am Green America Certified Gold (under my umbrella business name), buy organic whenever possible, and maintain a paperless business.
 Most important, I’m showing my son a similar way of growing up.

-My current loves: British television, photography, popcorn, organizing, tech podcasts, Mr. Robot, analyzing tv shows with my husband, apothecary/spice shop decor, Trader Joes, orchids and gardening.
+My current loves: British, Irish and Australian television, photography, popcorn, organizing, tech and true crime podcasts, analyzing tv shows with my husband, apothecary/spice shop decor, orchids and gardening.

 After graduating with a degree in Web Design and Interactive Media, I worked in a management capacity for a variety of companies, from tech startups to print and photography studios.
 Since launching my own business in 2005, I’ve worked with hundreds of clients, including award-winning bloggers, event producers, artists, retailers, authors and wellness providers.
 When they were ready to grow their audience from hundreds of readers to hundreds of thousands of them, they found me.
 It's been an honor to work with them all.